Did You Acquire Penumbra between August 3, 2020 and December 15, 2020? Class Action Deadline Notice - Contact Johnson Fistel

 SAN DIEGO, Feb.
-26, 2021 /PRNewswire/ -- Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of shareholders of Penumbra, Inc. ("Penumbra" or the "Company") (NYSE: PEN).
+28, 2021 (GLOBE NEWSWIRE) -- Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of shareholders of Penumbra, Inc. ("Penumbra" or the "Company") (: PEN).
 The class action is on behalf of shareholders who purchased Penumbra between August 3, 2020 and December 15, 2020, both dates inclusive (the "Class Period").
 If you wish to serve as lead plaintiff in this class action, you must move the Court no later than March 16, 2021.

 [click here to join this action].
 There is no cost or obligation to you.